StoneOrbits/VortexEngine/docs/duo_upgrade_guide.md

  - First, plug the **Chromadeck** into the PC and connect the **Chromalink** cable to the side of the **Chromadeck**, and turn the Chromadeck power switch on
 &nbsp;

- - **Gently** and **carefully** peel the Duo battery away from the Duo like shown below, failure to remove will degrade the battery
+ - **Gently** and **carefully** peel the Duo battery away from the Duo like shown below, failure to do this tep will degrade the battery

 <div style="text-align: center; margin: 5px">
   <p style="color:white;">⚠ <b>Warning</b> ⚠<br>
-  Damage to the Duo or battery is not covered by warranty!</p>
+  StoneOrbits is not responsible for damage to the Duo or battery!</p>
   <img style="max-width:260px;border-radius:5px;border:1px solid gray;" src="assets/images/battery-removal-1.gif">
   <img style="max-width:260px;border-radius:5px;border:1px solid gray;" src="assets/images/battery-removal-2.gif">
 </div>

- - Slot the Duo into the **Chromalink** by seating it flat in the center then sliding it into place like shown below
+ - Seat the Duo into the **Chromalink** dock and slide it into place like shown below

 <div style="text-align: center; margin: 20px">
   <img style="max-width:260px;border-radius:5px;border:1px solid gray;" src="assets/images/insert-dock-1.gif">